tspreck/ferrous-drive/docs/architecture.md

 ## Motion State Machine

+Motion state models what the rider and bicycle are doing.

-The state machine models rider movement only.
+Brake state models what the rider is demanding.

+Brake signals therefore participate in constraint arbitration rather than motion-state identity.

 It deliberately does **not** represent: